Knoema/knoema-r-driver/README.md

 You can avoid these errors, using correct parameters client.id and client.secret

-2. Error: “dataset.id should be a string.
-Can't be NULL”
+2. Error: "dataset.id should be a string.
+Can't be NULL"
-    Error: “dataset.id should be a string.
-Can't be double” These errors appear when you use NULL or number in place of dataset's Id parameter.
+    Error: "dataset.id should be a string.
+Can't be double" These errors appear when you use NULL or number in place of dataset's Id parameter.
 Examples: